- When Adobe Reader is crashing, it is likely that either your tool build is faulty, or it is outdated.

 - Relaunch the Reader and see if the issue still occurs.

 When running in parallel with Adobe Reader, some may cause system errors or freezes.
-Following these steps, you should be able to identity which app is causing trouble.
+Following these steps, you should be able to identify which app is causing trouble.

 Afterward, you can enable apps one by one, except for the one that was interfering.